Yalla Group (NYSE:YALA) Updates Q2 2021 Earnings Guidance

 Yalla Group (NYSE:YALA) issued an update on its second quarter 2021 earnings guidance on Monday morning.
 The company provided earnings per share guidance of – for the period.
 The company issued revenue guidance of $65 million-$71 million, compared to the consensus revenue estimate of $63.25 million.

-Yalla Group (NYSE:YALA) last announced its quarterly earnings results on Monday, March 15th.
-The company reported $0.06 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.11 by ($0.05).
-The company had revenue of $48.34 million for the quarter, compared to analyst estimates of $41.20 million.
+Yalla Group (NYSE:YALA) last released its quarterly earnings results on Monday, March 15th.
+The company reported $0.06 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.11 by ($0.05).
+The company had revenue of $48.34 million during the quarter, compared to analyst estimates of $41.20 million.
+On average, analysts anticipate that Yalla Group will post 0.45 earnings per share for the current year.

 Yalla Group Company Profile